iozsaygi/iozsaygi.github.io/_posts/2023-12-25-genius-and-funny,-the-sleep-sort.md

 Let's take a closer look at this algorithm and try to implement it in C by using the Windows API for threading.

 ### Function definitions
-We'll first implement signatures for the function we will be using.
+We'll first implement signatures for the functions we will be using.
 Do not forget to include ``windows.h`` to access Windows API functions for thread management.